 We are considering how these risks impact our business and investments.
 At the same time, we are doing our bit to reduce greenhouse gas emissions.
 We are focused on ways to cut the amount of energy we use in our own operations and looking at the emissions created by customers accessing our products and services too.

-We have offset the total carbon emissions we produce in our operations to become a certified carbon neutral business.
+We have been certified by Carbon Neutral Britain™ as a carbon neutral business for the second consecutive year following an offset of total operational carbon emissions for 2021.
 Becoming carbon neutral means that we are acting now to take responsibility for the emissions we produce today.

 At the same time, we recognise that offsetting alone will not tackle climate change, which is why we are looking at ways to reduce the Bank’s operational and financed emissions.

-Through our partner Carbon Neutral Britain™ we support international offsetting projects, selected based on their direct and indirect impact around the world.
+Through our partner Carbon Neutral Britain™, we offset emissions through the Climate Fund™ Portfolio of verified carbon offsetting projects around the world, which are selected based on their direct and indirect global impact.
 These projects have been certified to the highest standards via the Verra – Verified Carbon Standard, the Gold Standard – Voluntary Emissions Reductions (VER), or the United Nations – Certified Emission Reductions (CERs) programmes.

 Our Carbon Footprint